ubc-vision/LSENeRF-data-formatter/README.md

 # LSENeRF-data-formatter
 This repo contains the code to format the data in the paper xxx

+## Unformatted files details
+For details of the data just download, see [here](docs/scene-details.md)

 ## formating LSENeRF dataset
 To format our dataset:
 1. Download a scene from xxx